akkirajusuryatej/SuperUser/README.md

 Hello :) Welcome to the SuperUser wiki!

-This is the su binary for Superuser on Android.
+This is the SU binary for Superuser on Android.

-Any app that requires root access must call this binary in order to be given root access.
+Any app that requires root access must call this binary in order to get root access.

 This binary is tested and targeted for Android 4.2+.

 Building the su binary

 1.Checkout the code.

 2.Set environment variables :